Showing top 0 results 0 results found

 Answer customer questions

-Research shows that 81% of customers prefer to solve problems on their own before contacting support.
-An ecommerce chatbot satisfies this need without inflating your operational costs.
+Research from Salesforce shows that 61% of customers prefer self-service for simple issues.
+An ecommerce chatbot satisfies that preference without inflating your operational costs.

 Ecommerce chatbots offer: